AIA’s Strategic Council champions programs to address sustainable urbanization

 But starting with a relatively clean slate is even more conducive to fostering collaboration.
 “We didn’t want to come in as architects and say, ‘This is how we’re going to save your future,’ or ‘These are the buildings we’re going to give you,’” Bona says.
 Instead, the San Diego architects came to the table with a blank sheet of paper and asked everyone, “What do you want to see in the neighborhood?”
 The HN1M charrette resulted in starter plans for each neighborhood; Bona says next steps include a communications campaign and taking plans to community boards for review.

 Halfway across the country, Columbus, Ohio, is experiencing incremental urbanization—approximately 250 people per week are moving into the city.
 Home to a growing number of retail headquarters, Columbus suffers from a lack of public transportation to accommodate residents.
-In line with the New Urban Agenda’s principle to ensure sustainable and inclusive urban economies, local architects seek to address urban sprawl in Franklinton, a neighborhood west of the Scioto River straddling the line between the Appalachian mountains and the prairie.
-The area has drawn the attention of developers and investors in the 15 years since the federal government installed a flood wall.
+In line with the New Urban Agenda’s principle to ensure sustainable and inclusive urban economies, local architects seek to address urban sprawl in Franklinton, a downtown neighborhood west of the Scioto River.
+The area has drawn the attention of developers and investors in the 15 years since the federal government installed a flood wall, a necessary improvement as Columbus sits between the Appalachian mountains and the prairie.
 According to CAPNUA champion Tim Hawk, FAIA, a citywide planning strategy is in the works, and Franklinton is an important piece of it.
 “The neighborhood is really in its infancy,” Hawk says.
 “It is a huge swath of land that is completely downtown and completely underdeveloped.
 It’s a perfect storm for opportunity.”

 Before engaging the broader community in planning efforts, AIA Columbus members sought to coordinate with other design professions, seeking consensus about their potential roles and contributions.
 They pulled together a diverse committee including landscape architects and planners to organize the daylong “The City for Tomorrow: New Urban Agenda for Franklinton Symposium.”
 The event focused on daylighting challenges and opportunities in that part of the city.
 Through a series of panels and dialogues on such topics as SMART cities, placemaking, and diversification and resiliency, local design practitioners discussed how they can shape the future of Franklinton.
 “Our first goal was to create engagement amongst professionals,” says Hawk.
 “Our next step is to do charrette workshops, engaging and seeking feedback from individuals in the community.”